Accent Reduction * Make your English words easier to understand

 “When I recruit, I interview a huge number of immigrants and people who apply from another country, and their accents are horrendous.
 A lot of these people don’t realize they cannot get the job if they don’t speak at a certain level, no matter how qualified they are.
 If I mention it to them, most of the applicants don’t believe it.
 They think that because they have a doctorate, or if they have a Ph.
 D., or if they have 20 pages of research material, that they can be the manager of something.
 A lot of these people need to accept the fact that they have a problem.
 Instead of being a manager at $80,000. a year, they will be a technician at $35,000.
 It’s very sad because whenever I mention it, people don’t want to hear it.
 They could have more opportunities if they reduce their accent.”

 “ How long will it take to reduce my accent?”

 Everybody progresses at a different pace and it’s difficult to put an exact time on how long the process will take.
-But the student’s attitude and their quality of practice it will help to determine the speed of progress.
+But a person's attitude and their quality of practice will help to determine the rate of progress.
 According to Lorna Sikorski of LDS Associates in Santa Ana, CA: This is not a casual commitment.
 Accent modification is a difficult process.
 "I liken it to learning a physical skill that becomes second nature…"